timomeh/dotfiles/README.md

 # This will run: stow --no-folding .
 ```

+This will create a symlink into the home directory.

 #### Add an existing non-tracked file

 To track an existing file in the home directory, create an empty file in this project as if the project root were the home directory.
 Then run: